-Non-Compliance: As areas of non-compliance are identified locally or across the state, targeted technical assistance may be provided to support full compliance and systemic change for program improvement.

-Areas of Identified Need: Targeted technical assistance addresses specific areas of identified need for an individual provider, a group of providers, or statewide, based on the frequency of the identified need.
+As areas of non-compliance are identified locally or across the state, targeted technical assistance may be provided to support full compliance and systemic change for program improvement.
+Targeted technical assistance addresses specific areas of identified need for an individual provider, a group of providers, or statewide, based on the frequency of the identified need.
 This need may be identified through federal or state reviews and/or audits that demonstrate repeated issues of non-compliance; thus, the need for systemic change.
 For example, targeted technical assistance may be provided statewide as a result of a monitoring finding to ensure that the resolution is consistently and adequately interpreted and addressed.
-Targeted technical assistance may be provided by the Quality Assurance team, other division or FDOE staff or through other sources outside the department.
+Targeted technical assistance may be provided by the Quality Assurance and Compliance section, other division or FLDOE staff or through other sources outside the department.